 Depart for Halong Bay.
 Board your vessel for a serene and unforgettable cruise on the glassy, limestone-studded waters.
 Pass by quaint fishing towns, taste freshly caught seafood and admire the ever-changing vistas of the bay.
 On day 9, rise early to catch the sunrise over the karst peaks of the bay and practice Tai Chi on deck.
-Return to Hanoi and fly to Hue.
+Return to Hanoi and fly to Danang, driving onto Hoi An.

 Cycle through Hue for a tour of the imperial sights.
 Start at the Imperial City, then continue to Phu Mong Garden House, part of Hue's legacy from the Nguyen Dynasty.
 Stop by Thien Mu Pagoda overlooking the Perfume River before driving to Tu Duc Tomb.
 From here, take a cyclo tour along the banks of the Perfume River.

-Enjoy some free time in this beautiful town before flying to Saigon in the late afternoon.
+Enjoy some free time before flying to Saigon in the late afternoon.
 This evening take an exhilarating ride on the back of a vintage Vespa, classic Saigon pillion style.
 Stop for a cocktail before continuing to a favourite local eating spot.
 Wind up your night with drinks, accompanied by a live band.

 This morning discover the amazing network of the Cu Chi Tunnels.
 On the way back to Saigon there is an option to visit a Wildlife Rescue Station, that aims to stop the endangered wildlife trade in Vietnam.
 Continue to Reunification Palace, the Central Post Office, Notre Dame Cathedral and the War Remnants Museum.